yvesdebeer/vuejs-shopping-cart/README.md

 </script>
 ```

-You can now start correcting the card information with the item fields: e.g. Card title can be replaced with {{item.title}}
+You can now start correcting the card information with the item fields: e.g. Card title can be replaced with {{item.title}}... or copy the final result from the next step.

 ## 10. The final result should look like the following (including some styling and a filter for the product description):